Sheeprider/BitBucket-api/README.md

 ##Requirements

-Bitbucket-api require [requests](https://github.com/kennethreitz/requests) to work, but dependencies should be handled by pip.
+Bitbucket-api require [requests](https://github.com/kennethreitz/requests) and [sh](https://github.com/amoffat/sh) to work, but dependencies should be handled by pip.